top of page

 Festa da Mãe Soberana, or Feast of the Sovereign Mother, is the Algarve region's national event and the largest religious celebration.
 Loulé hosts the celebration during Easter, dedicating it to Our Lady of Piety, the town's patron saint.
 Additionally, a grand procession takes place when the city welcomes an icon of the Mother of God, eliciting prayers, songs, and fireworks.

-The festival also presents traditional fairs, folk music, food, and wine, which give tourists unrivaled knowledge of the religious and cultural side of the Algarve.
+The festival also features traditional fairs, folk music, food, and wine, providing tourists with an unrivaled insight into the religious and cultural aspects of the Algarve.

 bottom of page